perrin4869/react-stay-scrolled/README.md

 ### triggerStayScrolled

+Type: any, upon modification, a stay scrolled is triggered, without triggering an event notification

+### triggerStayScrolledNotify

-Type: any, upon modification, a stay scrolled is triggered
+Type: any, upon modification, a stay scrolled is triggered, triggering an event notification

 ### triggerScrollBottom